-I offered a workshop at the wonderful Atherton Market in Charlotte, North Carolina, earlier this month.
-The event was titled “Going Gluten-Free?
-Be a Nutrient-Seeker!”
-I was speaking from my heart as the mom of a family that avoids gluten because of Celiac Disease (daughter) and severe gluten intolerance (the rest of us).
+I’ve offered a workshop titled “Going Gluten-Free?
+Be a Nutrient-Seeker!” in the past and I always speak from my heart as the mom of a family that avoids gluten because of Celiac Disease (daughter) and severe gluten intolerance (the rest of us).
 You can read our story HERE.
-The following is a brief summary of my workshop!
+The following is a brief summary of my presentation.

 What is gluten?